critikaljt/ExMachinaEngine/README.md

 A 3D Game Engine, Designed for old-school shooters

 **We Need Help!**
+--With: Converting batch files and other parts to Linux!
+   - Convert the batch files to a linux variant
+   - Convert other needed files to a linux variant
+   - Email me the files once completed: **critikal.jt@gmail.com**
 --With: Documentation
    - A lot of the source is self explanitory, please make it either a .pdf or a .txt
    - Email me the PDF/TEXT document once completed: **critikal.jt@gmail.com**